Climbing Mont Blanc: A Guide For Western Europe’s Tallest Peak

 We immediately celebrated in style with a couple of glasses of wine and a delicious Italian, before watching the finishers of UTMB coming into town.

 UTMB is an extremely arduous, week-long mountain ultramarathon (similar to The Marathon Des Sables that I had completed 4 months before climbing Mont Blanc).
-Johnny (half) joked with a question when we were going to do it.
+Johnny (half) joked with a question about when we were going to do it.

 I had no problem telling him exactly where to stick that idea and that I was done with endurance runs, however not too many moons later we were running a 198 kilometres ultramarathon together in the blistering heat of Thailand!
+So I’m finally learning to never say “never” with 100% absolutism…or to agree to a future challenge when hungry or tired.

 Day 8: Au Revoir, France.
-The day after my Mont Blanc success, I made my way from France to Tanzania, with the plan to climb Mount Kinabalu, Africa’s tallest mountain.
+The day after my Mont Blanc success, I made my way from France to Tanzania, with the plan to climb Mount Kilimanjaro, Africa’s tallest mountain.
 Climbing Mont Blanc was an absolute pleasure and if you found your way here because you’re wanting to do the same; don’t second guess it…train hard, get your head down and go after it!

 Best of luck.